King University: Curriculum

 The Core Curriculum of King University underwent its last major revision by the faculty during Spring 2009.
 The Core is composed of a Common Experience, four semester hours of courses that all tradition undergraduates must take at the college, and General Education, thirty-eight hours of courses that span the traditional liberal arts.

 Experience DC

 As part of the university's First Year Experience Program, each year the entire freshman class travels to Washington, D.C. for an experiential learning trip known as Experience DC.
 During the trip, students visit offices of legislators, national museums, international organizations, art galleries and various public venues.
 Participants are challenged to explore their views on the arts, religion, varying cultures and issues facing humankind.
 The trip also helps students examine career options.

-Institutes of King University
+Institutes

+The university hosts three academic institutes: